telerik/fiddler-jam-docs/fj-extension/link-options.md

 When recording a video in [DOM format]({%slug fj-capture-options%}#pixel-perfect-and-dom-formats), Fiddler Jam provides the option to submit only a portion of the recorded video.
 This way, you can protect sensitive data (like entered personal data, passwords, etc.) AND to avoid lengthy videos being uploaded to your organizational workspace (which could take more time to upload and spend networking resources).

-Use the **Submit specific duration** option and set the minutes and seconds you would like to submit (leaves the last part of the video recording and crops the beginning).
+Use the **Submit specific duration** option and set the portion (in hours/minutes/seconds) you would like to submit.
+The submitted video will contain the last part of the video recording (as set in the duration fields) and will crop the remaining recording.

 ![Submitting video portion](../images/ext/ext-images/extension-link-options-video-duration.png)